Sudan, south sign security deal over tense border

 LUANDA At least 17 people died and scores were injured in a stampede at an Angolan football match on Friday when hundreds of supporters stormed the stadium gates, a medical official said.

-KHARTOUM Sudan and South Sudan signed a border security agreement on Sunday, the first time the two neighbours signed a deal over the tense boundary since the south declared independence in July.
+KHARTOUM Sudan and South Sudan signed a border security agreement on Sunday and said they would set up 10 crossing points, the first time the two neighbours have signed a deal over the tense boundary since the south declared independence in July.

-The South became Africa's newest nation on July 9 under a 2005 peace deal with its former civil war foe Khartoum but tensions have been building up over violence in the border area, the sharing of oil and the disputed Abyei region.
+Sudanese Defence Minister Abdelrahim Mohamed Hussein told reporters the designated crossing points would help movement of citizens between the two states, speaking after meeting his southern counterpart in the highest-level bilateral meeting in Khartoum since the split.

-Violence has also flared up in two northern border states where the Sudanese army is fighting armed opposition groups.
-Khartoum has accused South Sudan of supporting the rebels, a charge it denies.
+Fighting has flared up along several points along the border, but on the northern side, since southern independence.

 LUANDA At least 17 people died and scores were injured in a stampede at an Angolan football match on Friday when hundreds of supporters stormed the stadium gates, a medical official said.